Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 ## Step 6 - Uploading the package

-- Upload the distribution archives to TestPyPI.
+- Upload the build artifacts to TestPyPI.
 - Go to TestPyPI and view the package which has been uploaded.
 - Take a screenshot of the TestPyPI webpage which displays your package.